renejesusgv/vim-cheat-sheet/README.md

 See for install

-Make sure you are running the full version of vim
+Make sure you are running the full version of vim, if you are using ubuntu install it with sudo apt install vim-gtk

 https://github.com/VundleVim/Vundle.vim
 https://github.com/grigio/vim-sublime